radupetrisel/better-rest/Readme.md

 3. How many cups of coffee do they drink per day?

 As with apps from before, there will be some challenges at the end of the tutorial which will be added as separate commits when I implement them.

+## Challenges

+**Challenge 1**: Replace each VStack in our form with a Section, where the text view is the title of the section.
+Do you prefer this layout or the VStack layout?
+It’s your app – you choose!